FlowFuse/website/design/git-how-to.md

 ![Create a new Branch](../images/new-branch-1.png)

-The Branch name should give a brief overview of what you are planning to change in the Project, for example ‘Add Git guide for non-tech projects & staff’ the click the ‘create branch’ text.
+The Branch name should give a brief overview of what you are planning to change in the Project, for example ‘Add Git guide for non-tech projects & staff’ then click the ‘create branch’ link.

 You should now notice that where the drop down said ‘main’ before it now says the name of the Branch you just created.

 ![Create a new Branch](../images/new-branch-2.png)

-You can now start the process of actually creating or editing content, any changes you make will not yet be added to the Published version of the live Project.
+You can now start the process of actually creating or editing content, any changes you make will not yet be added to the Published version of the Live Project.

-### Create a new document
+### Create a new file (document)

-In this exemple I am going to create a new document in the Handbook which will help non-technical FlowForge team members use Git.
+In this example I am going to create a new document in the Handbook which will help non-technical FlowForge team members use Git.

 Firstly I will create a new document called git-how-to.md in the design folder.